The Contagion.

 Fear will show in your eyes, then anger.

 Somehow my presence has shared the threat on my life, and therefore threatened you, or your family.
-You won't want a threat contagion.

 You won't want to walk beside me.